Table of Contents

 There is a direct proportional relationship between focal length and magnification, such that if you double the focal length, the magnification also doubles.
 For more information on the mathematics behind this, see this explanation.

-Probably the most important reason why the focal length is important for astrophotography is because it changes the field of view.
-This means that your astrophotography image will capture more or less of the sky and the target you are photographing.
+Focal length is important because it changes the field of view.
+This means that your camera will capture more or less of the sky and the target you are trying to photograph.

 Using a Variety of Focal Lengths

-I have overcome the problem of the need for different focal lengths by having two alternative setups that will enable me to change the focal length according to the target I want to capture.
+I use two different setups that allow me to change the focal length according to the target I want to capture.

-So what is the best focal length for deep-space astrophotography?
-The answer depends on the kind of target you normally want to photograph and then your focal length to give you the widest possible choice.
+What is the ideal lens for deep-space photography?
+The answer depends on the kind of target you want to photograph so that your focal length gives you the widest possible choice.
+Choose wide focal lengths for larger nebulae or galaxies and long ones for smaller objects like planetary nebulae.

 I have my telescope and camera (ZWO ASI533 MC PRO), which are 650mm, and the camera has a square sensor, which is fairly small.
-Alternatively, for more wide-field shots, I can use a DSLR camera plus different astrophotography lenses.
-Currently, the lenses I have are 17mm, 24mm, 50mm, 85mm, and 135mm.
-I could actually do with an astrophotography lens of about 300mm to make the range more comprehensive.
+In fact, for wider shots, I can opt for a DSLR type camera and totally different astronomy lenses.
+Now the lenses I own are the 17mm, the 24mm, the 50mm, the 85mm and the 135mm.
+To have a wider range, I could do with an astrophotography lens of about 300mm.

 Deep Space Astrophotography Lens Guide

-Let’s look at some choices of lenses that will be good for deep space astrophotography.
-These will cover different focal lengths and enable you to capture the maximum amount of light in the shortest amount of time.
+Let’s look at some good lenses for deep space astrophotography.
+These will have different focal lengths and enable you to capture the maximum amount of light in the shortest amount of time.

 Lenses with focal lengths of 17–50 mm are great for Milky Way astrophotography.